Performance & Latency

 p95 Latency

 25 ms overhead above the raw vector DB call, measured against a pgvector baseline with a 5-rule RBAC policy and 100 resources.
-Policy evaluation time is dominated by principal attribute lookup and AST traversal — both are O(rules) and cached across requests.
+Policy evaluation time is dominated by principal attribute lookup and AST traversal, both O(rules) and cached across requests.

 Caching Layers